Best Toys for Collie

 Physical Exercise Recommendations for Collie

 Physical activity for Collie should reflect their moderate (1 hour daily) exercise needs and Large (50-75 lbs) build.
 Daily exercise should include 30-60 minutes of species-appropriate physical activity divided into at least two sessions.
 For Collie, effective exercise includes walks and play and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Fatigue signs include heavy breathing, slowing down, not wanting to continue, and lying down during activity.
 Collie dogs with devoted, graceful, proud traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Collie dogs need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Collie benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Collie